-[This is what it looks like to descend the north ridge of North Twin to the Twins Tower col. Note Raff's party far below at the col already.
-Also note the ridiculous amount of air between us an the valley floor!!]
+[This is what it looks like to descend the north ridge of North Twin to the Twins Tower col. Note Raf's party far below at the col already.
+Also note the ridiculous amount of air between us an the valley floor.
+We are off the steep roll already, see other photos for a complete picture of this slope.]

 It was quite something to watch the other team inch their way up that ridge with nothing but air on each side!
 Sometimes it's much worse to watch someone else do something 'on the edge' than do it yourself and this was one of those times.
 Almost impossibly they inched their way up to the summit.
 I was holding my breath sometimes watching them, half expecting them to stop completely at some points.

 [At this point I was totally psyched and ready to tackle the climb.
 And also a wee bit nervous.
-This is one of my favorite shots from the whole trip.
-Click to view full size.]
+This is one of my favorite shots from the whole trip. ++]

 "You guys are quick", he exclaimed.